Sterling-Wagner/Major-Project/README.md

+Progress Reports:
   Dec.
 8th - Started working on design of the prototype